EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-iOS/README.md

 ![conf4](./conf4.PNG)   ![rec3](./rec3.PNG)
 ![conf5](./conf5.PNG)   ![rec3](./rec4.PNG)
 ```
-    As we can see in screen once any user will start canvas,users in same room can view same canvas in that room,based on action taken from canvas owner, other end its reflecting.
+    As you can see once any user starts the canvas, users in same room views the activity on the canvas, based on the interactive actions initiated from canvas owner.
 ```

 ## 5 Demo